 The CTV lymph node targets are delineated according to the ESTRO consensus guidelines (27-29), and the structure names must follow the nomenclature of the ESTRO consensus, Table 2.
 It is not acceptable to delineate all the CTVn's as one large volume.
-Regarding dose coverage of the CTVn\IMN, it is recommended to include intercostal levels 1, 2, 3 in all patients, and in patients with a tumour localization in the lower-inner quadrant of the breast the IMN level 4 is also recommended included in the target.
+Regarding dose coverage of the CTVn_IMN, it is recommended to include intercostal levels 1, 2, 3 in all patients, and in patients with a tumour localization in the lower-inner quadrant of the breast the IMN level 4 is also recommended included in the target.
 For all patients referred to the DCPT, the DCPT must have access to the full surgical and pathology reports and all diagnostic imaging related to the breast cancer to ensure the relevant targets are irradiated.

-Table 2, List of nomenclature to be used in this trial according to the ESTRO and DBCG guidelines. \Only for patients <50 years at breast surgery
+Table 2, List of nomenclature to be used in this trial according to the ESTRO and DBCG guidelines.
+Only for patients <50 years at breast surgery

 Name of target

 CTVn_L1

 CTVn_L2

 CTVn_L3

 CTVn_L4

 CTVn_IMN

 CTVn_interpect

 CTVn_boost 1, 2, 3 etc

 CTVp_breast

 CTVp_chestwall

-CTVp_tumourbed

 CTVp_boost

-PRV_contralat breast

-PRV_contra_cranial

-PRV_contra_caudal
+Breast_contralat

+Breast_contra_cranial

+Breast_contra_caudal

 Heart

 A_LADCoronary

 Lung_ipsilat

 HumeralHead

 Lung_contralat

-PRV_Humeral head
+HumeralHead_PRV

 Thyroid

 Esophagus

-Trachea
+Trachea Implant